Create CronJobs for scheduled tasks

 复制 MD 格式

-A CronJob is a workload that creates Job objects on a recurring schedule.
-It does not manage Pods directly.
-Instead, it periodically creates and monitors independent Job instances based on a specified policy.
-CronJobs are suitable for periodic operations, such as performing backups or sending emails.
-This topic describes how to create a CronJob using the ACK console or kubectl.
+CronJob is a workload that does not manage Pods directly; it creates independent Job instances on a schedule and tracks their status.
+Use it for periodic tasks such as backups, report generation, or emails.
+This topic shows how to create a CronJob in the console or with kubectl.

 Important

-• Enable Internet access for a cluster (Recommended): Create a public NAT gateway for the VPC that hosts the cluster.
-This allows all resources in the cluster to access the Internet.
+• [Enable Internet access for an existing cluster](https://www.alibabacloud.com/help/en/document_detail/178480.html) (recommended): Create a public NAT gateway for the Virtual Private Cloud (VPC) hosting the cluster to enable Internet access for all resources.

-2. On the Clusters page, click the name of your cluster.
-In the left navigation pane, click Workloads > CronJobs.
+2. On the Clusters page, click your cluster name.
+In the left-side pane, choose Workloads > CronJobs.

-4. On the Basic Information page, configure the basic information for the application.
-Then, click Next to go to the Container page.
+4. On the Basic Information page, configure basic settings and click Next to go to the Container page.

 Important